panter/blog.panter.ch/source/2016-08-25-5-rules-to-git-better.html.markdown

 Avoid merging whenever possible.
 Merge commits are usually meaningless and just clutter the Git history.
 Only introduce merge commits when they actually do something useful, as e.g. when merging a pull request or a feature branch.
-In this case they make the history more readable by providing a point where a certain feature was introduced.
+In this case, they make the history more readable by providing a point where a certain feature was introduced.
 Also, they facilitate reverting a whole merge.

 Merge commits such as "Merge branch 'master' into [...]" are totally worthless and just show that the developer was too lazy to rebase.
 Whenever you're syncing a branch with another one, always rebase.
-Also for `git pull` you should set your config to use rebase instead of merge.
+Also for `git pull` you should set your config to 'use rebase' instead of merge.

-(Often, having to resolve the merge conflicts on a specific commit makes it easier to reason about the conflict.)
+(Often, having to resolve the merge conflicts on a particular commit makes it easier to reason about the conflict.)

 But, there are also situations when rebasing should not be used.
-Don't rebase published changes.
+Don't rebase published modify.
 You should never rebase commits that someone else might have already consumed.
 You should never change the history of origin/master.
-For feature branches which are work in progress it's totally fine to rebase, as long as you work alone on the branch or your team is aware of the fact that you rebase.
-As soon as they land in master the commits must not be changed anymore.
+For feature branches which are work in progress, it's totally fine to rebase, as long as you work alone on the branch or your team is aware of the fact that you rebase.
+As soon as they land in master, the commits must not be changed anymore.

 ## 4. Don't squash everything

 If you adhere to rule 1, every commit is meaningful and documents your work.
-Squashing removes of a lot of valuable information about the history and all the changes of the codebase.
+Squashing removes a lot of valuable information about the history and all the changes in the codebase.

 Squashing is useful when you have commits that semantically belong together, or if you have commits that amend other commits.
-So sqashing (or interactive rebasing) is useful whenever a commit is not meaningful on its own.
+So squashing (or interactive rebasing) is useful whenever a commit is not meaningful on its own.